Bake or Boil Sweet Potatoes for Casserole?

 3. Moisture Content:

-1. Boiling increases moisture content, leading to excess water in the sweet potatoes.
-This may require adjustments to the recipe to avoid a soggy casserole.
+1. Boiling can increase the moisture content which can result in excessive sugar in the potatoes.
+This could require modifications to the recipe in order to avoid the risk of a too wet casserole.

-2. Baking helps sweet potatoes maintain their natural moisture balance, producing a drier and more controlled base for the dish.
+2. Baking can help sweet potatoes keep their natural balance of moisture and creates a more dry and more stable foundation for the food.

 Boiling Sweet Potatoes: Pros and Cons

-Boiling is one of the most common methods for cooking sweet potatoes, particularly for casseroles.
-This method is quick and efficient, especially if you’re short on time.
+Boiling is among the most commonly used methods of making sweet potatoes, especially for casseroles.
+It is simple and quick particularly if you’re running short on time.

 Advantages of Boiling